Finnhub-Stock-API/finnhub-ruby/docs/DefaultApi.md

 opts = {
   symbol: 'symbol_example', # String | ETF symbol.
   isin: 'isin_example', # String | ETF isin.
-  skip: 789 # Integer | Skip the first n results.
+  skip: 789, # Integer | Skip the first n results.
 You can use this parameter to query historical constituents data.
 The latest result is returned if skip=0 or not set.
+  date: 'date_example' # String | Query holdings by date.
+You can use either this param or <code>skip</code> param, not both.
 }

 begin